dhh1128/intent/docs/spec/README.md

+# Spec

+## Introduction

+The Intent programming language combines two types of content that have different syntax:

+1. itext
+2. icode

+Itext is a readable, flexible text format that has much in common with markdown.

+Icode has more in common with traditional source code.

+*Both* types of content have a dual audience: humans and compilers.
+Itext is more than simple commentary, and icode is more than machine-readable symbols.
+They are synergistic and intended to mix in a single document.
+Intent enforces some aspects of the relationship between the two (e.g., the integrity of hyperlinks, the semantics of marks).

+### Itext

+All intent

 1.1 Hello, World
 The “Hello, World” problem domain is too simple to align nicely with intent's positioning, but in the interests of tradition, here is some code for illustration purposes: